GigPin/gigpinengineeringblog/src/pages/2018-09-27-ef-ref-to-entity/index.md

 }
 ```

-Since entities usually have both the foreign key and the navigational property, setting the foreign key correctly initializes or updates the target entity.
+Since entities usually have both the foreign key and the navigational property, setting the foreign key correctly initializes/updates the target entity.

-However, if during the transaction we _also_ create the referenced entity, we cannot use above mentioned method since the id is created only when we commit changes to the database.

-In that case, we can use the referenced entity directly:
+While it is common that the related entity already exists, this isn't always the case.
+If we are creating two related entities inside the transaction the above method cannot work.
+We only get the id once the changes are committed to database.
+To establish relationships in that case, instead of setting foreign key the entire object is used:

 ```csharp
 void CreateOrder(Customer customer, ...)